eastgenomics/eggd_chr_prefix/README.md

 This app provides an automated solution for handling Ensembl (1-22/X/Y/MT) and UCSC (chr1-22/X/Y/MT) chromosome-naming differences in BAM files on the DNAnexus platform.

 ## What does this app do?
 eggd_chr_prefix modifies the metadata headers of alignment files (BAMs) to either add or remove the chr prefix from chromosome sequence names (e.g., converting 1 to chr1, or chrX to X).
-It utilizes samtools reheader to swiftly apply these structural alterations without requiring a computationally expensive full realignment of the data.
-Finally, it automatically generates the required accompanying coordinate index (.bai) files.
+It utilises samtools reheader to these alterations and automatically generates the required accompanying coordinate index (.bai) files.

 ## What are the inputs?
 - input_file (file, optional): A single .bam file to be processed.